ChrisHal/PMbrowser/doc/usage/menues.rst

 The filtering is based on *perl* style `regular expressions <https://perldoc.perl.org/perlre>`_.
 Only elements that match the given expression will remain visible, all other elements will be hidden.

-The expression ``.*`` will match any name, therfore you can use it to display all nodes of a given category.
+The expression ``.*`` will match any name, therefore you can use it to display all nodes of a given category.

 See section :ref:`new-user-filtering-label` from the :ref:`new-user-tour-label` for an example how to use this feature.